eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

     builtin-topics:
       - name: HelloWorldTopic
         type: HelloWorld

-        qos:
-          reliability: true  # Use QoS RELIABLE
-          durability: true   # Use QoS TRANSIENT_LOCAL
-          depth: 100         # Use History Depth 100
-          partitions: true   # Topic with partitions
-          ownership: false   # Use QoS SHARED_OWNERSHIP_QOS
-          keyed: false       # Topic without keys
+.. _topic_filtering:

 Topic Filtering
 ---------------

-|ddsrouter| includes a mechanism to automatically detect which topics are being used in a DDS network.
+The |ddsrouter| includes a mechanism to automatically detect which topics are being used in a DDS network.
 By automatically detecting these topics, a |ddsrouter| creates internal DDS :term:`Writers<DataWriter>` and :term:`Readers<DataReader>` for each topic and for each Participant in order to relay the data published on each discovered topic.

 .. note::

     DDS Router entities are created with the QoS of the first Subscriber found in this Topic.

-|ddsrouter| allows filtering of DDS :term:`Topics<Topic>`, that is, it allows to define which DDS Topics are going to be
-relayed by the application.
+The |ddsrouter| allows filtering DDS :term:`Topics<Topic>`, that is, it allows to define which DDS :term:`Topics<Topic>` are going to be relayed by the application.
-This way, it is possible to define a set of rules in |ddsrouter| to filter those data samples the user does not wish to forward.
+This way, it is possible to define a set of rules in the |ddsrouter| to filter those data samples the user does not wish to forward.

-It is not mandatory to define such set of rules in the configuration file.
-In this case, a DDS Router will forward all the data published under the topics that it automatically discovers within the DDS network to which it connects.
+If the allowed DDS :term:`Topics<Topic>` are not defined in the configuration file, the |ddsrouter| will forward all the data published under the topics that it automatically discovers within the DDS network to which it connects.

 To define these data filtering rules based on the Topics to which they belong, three lists are available: